Maths

 What knowledge and skills will maths give me when I leave Beit Shvidler?

 We want our mathematicians to be curious and think deeply about the world.
 The skills of reasoning, breaking problems down into smaller steps and being flexible and creative will underpin your ability to ‘know’ numbers.
 You will develop a number sense and be able to apply knowledge rapidly, accurately and efficiently.
 You will be able to move fluently between different representations of mathematical ideas and be able to use physical resources to model your mathematical thinking.
 You will have clear strategies for using number in future maths lessons, but also experience of applying your mathematical thinking in a wide variety of real-world situations.
+The study of maths is essential to everyday life and is critical to the worlds of science, technology and engineering.
+Most forms of employment require some aspects of maths, and through understanding maths you will be able to manage and understand money when you enter employment.
+This is critical to your future independence as an adult.

 Key Stage 1 Calculation Policy